fbpx

 Using indoor air quality modeling and epidemiological risk parameters, the Stanford team estimated long-term nitrogen dioxide exposure from gas and propane stoves is responsible for approximately 50,000 current cases of pediatric asthma.
 They also found gas stoves may contribute to up to 19,000 adult deaths annually, with a societal cost of $250 billion.

-Tom Phillips, researcher on indoor pollution and advisor on health-based building standards, agreed with the main findings of the Stanford study but was also concerned with ventilation rates and the complex mixture of pollutants that make up indoor air.
-Phillips is associated with the southwestern Pennsylvania organization Reducing Outdoor Contaminants in Indoor Spaces
+Tom Phillips, researcher on indoor pollution and advisor on health-based building standards, agreed with the main findings of the Stanford study but was also concerned with ventilation rates and the complex mixture of particles and toxic pollutants from gas stoves and cooking itself.
+Phillips is associated with the southwestern Pennsylvania organization Reducing Outdoor Contaminants in Indoor Spaces, which has guidelines and tips for reducing indoor pollution.

 “Pittsburgh, because of its economic downturns, might have more maintenance problems in the appliances and ventilation systems,” he said. “[Pittsburgh] may have a lot of homes that don’t even have range hoods or they’re older range hoods that are noisy and people don’t use them.”